Benefits of prenatal yoga for pregnant women

 Your prenatal yoga class may often involve:

-- Breathing exercises: Breathing exercises help to relax the body.
-This will involve breathing in slowly through the nose and exhaling through the mouth.
-The breathing technique practised during your prenatal yoga class may help you deal with labour contractions and manage shortness of breath which you may experience during pregnancy.
+• Breathing exercises: Breathing exercises help relax the body.
+This will involve breathing slowly through the nose and exhaling through the mouth.
+The breathing technique practiced during your prenatal yoga class may help you deal with labor contractions and manage shortness of breath, which you may experience during pregnancy.

-- Flexibility and balance exercises: Your yoga may also involve moving your body into different positions to enhance flexibility and develop strength and balance.
-However, you may need props like cushions to provide support while at it.
+• Flexibility and balance exercises: Your yoga practice may also involve moving your body into different positions to enhance flexibility and develop strength and balance.
+However, you may need props like cushions to provide support while you're at it.

 Precautions pregnant people should take during yoga class